anandkumar1998/SDLC_03_ALCHEMIST/README.md

-# SDLC_03_ALCHEMIST PROJECT!!
+# SDLC_03_ALCHEMIST - MINI PROJECT
-This Project is simple Business Contact Management Systems where you can add, view, edit, search and delete contacts.
-Even it is further developed with features such as Adding contacts as favorite, Emergency contacts, Easy search, Blocking of contacts.
+This Project - Business Digital Book is an application that can be used by all business customer, firms and organisations to can add, view, edit, search , delete and block contacts and record all business credentials of the customer/ partner/ client.
+This application can also be used to add a contact as favourite and to view all emergency contacts - ambulance, fire station, Police Station.

 # SDLC Activity Based Learning

 Build | Code Quality | Unity | [Git Inspector](using github.io option)